stephenharris/WordPressBehatExtension/README.md

     vendor/bin/behat --init
     ```

-4. Write some Behat features and test them
+4. Write some Behat features in your project's `features` directory and define any steps.
+The `WordPressContext` context will make all WordPress functions available in your context classes (but there is a better way).

     ```
     Feature: Manage plugins